-If you purchase a treasury rate note, your note will bear interest at an interest rate equal to the treasury rate and adjusted by the spread or spread multiplier, if any, indicated in your pricing supplement.
+If you purchase a treasury rate note, your note will bear interest at an interest rate equal to the treasury rate and adjusted by the spread or spread multiplier, if any, indicated in the relevant pricing supplement.

-The treasury rate will be the rate for the auction, on the relevant treasury interest determination date, of treasury bills having the index maturity specified in your pricing supplement, as that rate appears on Reuters page USAUCTION 10/11.
-If the treasury rate cannot be determined in this manner, the following procedures will apply.
+The treasury rate will be the rate for the auction, on the relevant treasury interest determination date, of treasury bills having the index maturity specified in the relevant pricing supplement, as that rate appears on Reuters page USAUCTION 10/11 under the heading "INVEST RATE" by 3:00 P.M., New York City time, on the interest calculation date corresponding to the relevant interest determination date.
+If the treasury rate cannot be determined in this manner, the following procedures will apply: